krb5/krb5/doc/admin/realm_config.rst

     not complete at this time, but it will eventually be used by the :ref:`kadmin(1)` program and related utilities.
 For now, you will also need the **admin_server** variable in :ref:`krb5.conf(5)`.
+_kerberos-master._tcp
+    The corresponding TCP port for _kerberos-master._udp, assuming the primary KDC listens on a TCP port.
+_kpasswd._udp
-    _kpasswd._udp This should list port 464 on your primary KDC.
+    This entry should list port 464 on your primary KDC.
 It is used when a user changes her password.
-If this entry is not defined but a _kerberos-adm._tcp entry is defined, the client will use the _kerberos-adm._tcp entry with the port number changed to 749.
+If this entry is not defined but a _kerberos-adm._tcp entry is defined, the client will use the _kerberos-adm._tcp entry with the port number changed to 464.
+_kpasswd._tcp
+    The corresponding TCP port for _kpasswd._udp.

 The DNS SRV specification requires that the hostnames listed be the canonical names, not aliases.
 So, for example, you might include the